KeyboardKit/KeyboardKit/README.md

 ## Getting Started

-To build a keyboard extension with KeyboardKit, start with adding `KeyboardKit` to your project as shown above.
+To build a keyboard extension with KeyboardKit, start by adding `KeyboardKit` to your project, as shown above.

-You should then let your `KeyboardViewController` inherit `KeyboardInputViewController` instead of `UIInputViewController`.
-It provides your extension with many convenient services, tools and extensions.
+You should then inherit `KeyboardInputViewController` instead of `UIInputViewController`.
+It provides you with many convenient services, tools and extensions that extend the native keyboard framework.

-`KeyboardInputViewController` has a bunch of services and tools that extends the native keyboard framework.
-For instance, `keyboardContext` provides your extension with contextual information, `keyboardActionHandler` can be used to handle keyboard-specific actions and gestures and `keyboardLayoutProvider` can provide you with keyboard layouts etc. There are many more tools here, as well as extensions that extend types like `UITextDocumentProxy` with more functionality.
+For instance, `keyboardContext` provides you with contextual information, `keyboardActionHandler` can be used to handle keyboard-specific actions and `keyboardLayoutProvider` can provide you with keyboard layouts.
+There are much more here, as well as extensions that extend types like `UITextDocumentProxy` with more functionality.

-`KeyboardViewController` has a `setup(with:)` function which can be used to setup your extension with any `SwiftUI` view.
-This will wire up everything and provide the view with the necessary environment objects, then resize the keyboard extension to fit the view.
+`KeyboardInputViewController` also has a `setup(with:)` function that can be used to setup the extension with any `SwiftUI` view.
+This will make it the main view for the extension, inject the necessary environment objects and finally resize the keyboard extension to fit the view.

-To learn more about KeyboardKit and see it in practice, continue reading about the various parts of the library below, follow the [tutorial][Tutorial] and have a look at the demo app.
+To learn more about and see KeyboardKit in practice, continue reading about the various parts of the library below and have a look at the demo app.

+## Features

-## 💥 Keyboard Actions
+### 💥 Keyboard Actions

 KeyboardKit comes with many keyboard-specific actions, like `character` inputs, `emojis`, `backspace`, `space`, `newline`, `image` etc. You can even create your own actions.

 [Read more here][Keyboard-Actions]

-## 😊 Keyboard Types
+### 😊 Keyboard Types

 KeyboardKit comes with many different keyboard types, like `alphabetic`, `numeric`, `symbolic`, `emoji` etc. You can even create your own types.

 [Read more here][Keyboard-Types]

-## 🔤 Input Sets
+### 🔤 Input Sets

-KeyboardKit comes with locale-specific input sets, which makes it easy to create `alphabetic`, `numeric` and `symbolic`  keyboards in different languages.
+KeyboardKit comes with an input set engine that make it easy to create `alphabetic`, `numeric` and `symbolic`  keyboards in different languages.

 [Read more here][Input-Sets]

-## ⌨️ Keyboard Layouts
+### ⌨️ Keyboard Layouts

-KeyboardKit comes with a layout engine that makes it easy to create keyboard layouts for various devices, orientations and locales.
+KeyboardKit comes with a layout engine that makes it easy to create specific keyboard layouts for various devices, orientations and locales.

 [Read more here][Keyboard-Layouts]

-## 🎨 Appearances
+### 🎨 Appearances

 KeyboardKit lets you create everything from completely custom keyboards to keyboards that imitate the native keyboards and can be styled with custom appearances.

 [Read more here][Appearance]

-## Callouts
+### 🗯 Callouts

 KeyboardKit lets you show callout bubbles as the users type, as well as secondary action callouts that can provide users with optional actions when long pressing a keyboard button.

 [Read more here][Callouts]

-## Autocomplete
+### 💡Autocomplete

 KeyboardKit can present autocomplete suggestions to users as they type.
 The core library doesn't come with an implemented engine, but you can inject your own.

 [Read more here][Autocomplete]

-## Haptic Feedback
+### ✋ Haptic Feedback

-KeyboardKit supports haptic feedback and can give users haptic feedback as they type.
+KeyboardKit keyboards can give users haptic feedback as they type.

 [Read more here][Haptic-Feedback].

-## Audio Feedback
+### 🔈 Audio Feedback

-KeyboardKit supports audio feedback and can give users audio feedback as they type.
+KeyboardKit keyboards can give users audio feedback as they type.

 [Read more here][Audio-Feedback].

-## Extensions
+### 📦 Extensions

 KeyboardKit comes with many keyboard-specific extensions, like providing the text document proxy with powerful, otherwise missing functionalty etc. Check out the demo apps and source code for examples and more information.

-## Demo Applications
+## Demo Application

 This repository contains a demo app that demonstrates different keyboards, like `alphabetical` (lowercased, uppercased and capslocked), `numerical`, `symbols`, `emojis` and `images`.